ijardillier/netclient-elastic/Readme.md

 ## Prometheus implementation

-First, you have to add the following packages in your csproj file (you can update the version to the latest available for your .Net version).
+First, you have to add the following packages in your csproj file (you can update the version to the latest available for your .Net version):

     <PackageReference Include="prometheus-net" Version="8.0.0" />
     <PackageReference Include="prometheus-net.AspNetCore" Version="8.0.0" />